jhudsl/Documentation_and_Usability/02-why_documentation.Rmd

 The lack of focus and education on usability in the bioinformatics tool development is not only a disservice to progress of cancer research, but also to the tool developers themselves who have equally spent uncountable work hours and effort on the development of cancer tools.

-So why is poor documentation and usability common in bioinformatics?
 We know that bioinformatics tool development doesn't occur in a vaccuum.
-User designers in the field of bioinformatics have commented on reasons why this is:
+User designers in the field of bioinformatics have commented on reasons why documentation and usability sometimes suffer for bioinformatics tools:

 - _Problem 1)_ Tools developed in academia are often left to deprecate after publication because novelty is often prioritized over long-term maintenance and usability [@Mangul2019].
 - _Problem 2)_ Bioinformatics tool development teams generally don't have the resources to hire user design experts and the small and specialized user communities are often overbooked and not incentivized to give feedback [@Pavelin2012].